python-microservices/pyms/docs/examples.md

 ## Example 2: Create your Microservice class

-Create a class that inherit from `pyms.flask.app.Microservice` and override methods with your own configuration.
+Create a class that inherits from `pyms.flask.app.Microservice` and overrides methods with your own configuration.
 The next example show how to innit a lib like [Flask Babel](https://pythonhosted.org/Flask-Babel/)

 main.py: